Mantoine56/mariouomo/uiadmin.md

   - Integration with mock API
 - Added utility functions for date and currency formatting
 - Created reusable Heading and Separator components
+- Implemented Order details page with:
+  - Customer information display
+  - Order details and items list
+  - Payment and shipping information
+  - Status management and update capabilities
+  - Responsive layout for all devices
+  - Mock data integration

 ### April 16, 2023